 I wanted to share a message of positivity.
 I see a lot of people here hopeless and without perspective.

 I recently saw a post saying there is no way to escape from depression.
+Not true.

 Don’t just let them come to you, seek them out too.
 Tell them what you like about them or what they’re doing.
 Being nice to others will make you feel nice too.
 Positivity is infectious, just like negativity can be.
 So allow positivity to infect others so they may infect you back.
 If that makes sense.

-Start caring about your body again, despite whatever shortcomings you consider your own body to have, one way or another it is the source and conveyor of all your happiness.
+Start caring about your body again, despite whatever shortcomings you consider your own body to have.
+One way or another it is the source and conveyor of all your happiness.
 Damaged or not, treat it like a sacred temple.